unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 					<dd>Contains double-precision integers</dd>

 					<dt>date</dt>
 					<dd>Contains dates.
 Dates are parsed and transformed into milliseconds since the standard Java start date (using SimpleDateFormatter).
-The default format is yyMMddHHmm, but this can be overridden using the	oculus.binning.parsing.&lt;field&gt;.dateFormat property.</dd>
+The default format is <em>yyMMddHHmm</em>, but this can be overridden using the <strong>oculus.binning.parsing.&lt;field&gt;.dateFormat</strong> property.</dd>

 					<dt>propertyMap</dt>
 					<dd>Contains property maps.
 All of the following properties must be	present	to read the property: